icanzilb/Languages/0-For-Instructor/3-LabInstructions.markdown

       attribute: .Height,
       multiplier: isSelected ?
 0.33 : 0.67,
       constant: 0.0)
-    imageView.superview!.addConstraint(newConstraint)
+    con.active = true

-You add the new constraint between the image view and its parent and your code is complete.
+You activata the new constraint and your code is complete.

 To make a minimal optimization you will also break the loop – there’s only one `.Height` constraint to the image view.
 Append still inside the if statement: